DIYgod/APlayer/docs/README.md

 ## LRC

-We have three ways to pass LRC to APlayer, indicate the way to pass LRC by option `lrc`, then put lrc to option `audio.lrc` or HTML.
+We have three ways to pass LRC to APlayer, indicate the way to pass LRC by option `lrcType`, then put lrc to option `audio.lrc` or HTML.

 <div class="aplayer-wrap">
     <div id="aplayer4"><button class="docute-button load">Click to load player</div>